Taumata - hilltop with a story to tell

-Tamatea acquired his long name through different happenings in his life.
-Turipukaka-pikimaunga-tahu was given through his many raids and wanderings and he was such a huge muscular man that his name suited him.
+Tamatea acquired his long name through different events in his life.
+Turipukaka-pikimaunga-tahu recognised his many raids and wanderings, and was a name that suited his huge muscular physical appearance.

-It appears that while travelling through the back of Porangahau, Tamatea encountered the Ngati-Hine tribe and had to fight them to get past.
-The battle is known as the Matanui battle and during that fight his brother was killed.
+It seems that while travelling through the back of Porangahau, Tamatea encountered the Ngati-Hine tribe and had to fight them to move on.
+During the battle known as the Matanui, his brother was killed.

-Tamatea was so grieved over the loss of his brother that he stayed for quite a long time at that place and each morning he would sit on the knoll and play his lament on what is called Koauau or Maori flute.
+Tamatea was so aggrieved over the his brother's loss that he stayed for an extended time.
+Each morning he would sit on the knoll and play his lament on a koauau or Maori flute.

-This lament is still sung at many tangi.
+This lament is still sung at many tangi (Maori funerals).

-From the top of the hill, one can see the peak of the Te Awa Putahi, the spiritual ancestral mountain claimed by Ngati kere and, looking inland to the west, the long flat peak of Raekatia, the spiritual mountain there is a pinnacle called — Tetaumatawhakatangihangakoauauorangitane to celebrate Rangitane, the eponymous ancestor of the Tamaki Nui a Rua district.
+From the top of the hill, visitors can see the peak of Te Awa Putahi - an ancestral and spiritual mountain revered by Ngati Kere.
+Looking inland to the west, there is the long flat peak of Raekatia and the pinnacle named Tetaumatawhakatangihangakoauauorangitane to celebrate Rangitane, the eponymous ancestor of the Tamaki Nui a Rua district.

 These topics may also be of interest to you